Oil Field Accident Injury Lawyer

 - a third-party claim against an oil field maintenance contractor

 Contact a qualified oil field accident injury lawyer to discuss your claim.

 Oil Field Transportation Accidents

 Most oilfield deaths are related to transportation, especially when workers drive from one job site to another on unsafe rural roads.
-About 4 out of every 10 deaths on the job occur as a result of vehicle collisions.
-Employers are responsible for protecting workers by enforcing driver safety policies and developing work schedules to avoid dangers associated with driver fatigue.
+About 4 out of every ten deaths on the job occur as a result of vehicle collisions.
+Employers are responsible for protecting workers by enforcing driver safety policies and developing work schedules to avoid the dangers associated with driver fatigue.